Jaguar

 She’s Going Away Now

-This song about about a young woman who is presently leaving a particular place in favor of a different locale.
+This song about about a young woman who is really going places.

 Baby with the Big Tape Head